The Privacy Placebo: Diagnosing Consent Burden through Performative Scrolling: Related Work

 Adjacent work has also broadened how consent and privacy-choice interfaces are evaluated.
 Degeling et al.\ documented ecosystem-level changes in web privacy practices after the GDPR, while Singh et al.\ studied what kinds of cookie notices users prefer in the wild \citep{degeling2019wevalue,singh2022consentpreferences}.
-Other work has examined adjacent forms of privacy control, such as deletion and opt-out mechanisms across websites, showing that meaningful alternatives are often hard to find, inconsistently labeled, or burdensome to exercise \citep{habib2019optoutchoices,habib2022choiceusability}.
-More recent analyses have also examined newer coercive models, such as accept-or-pay banners, that further complicate what it means for refusal to remain practically available \citep{rasaii2023acceptorpay}.
+A parallel line of work on privacy notices and privacy labels has explored how complex data practices can be summarized into more usable formats, including privacy nutrition labels and mobile-app privacy labels \citep{kelley2009nutrition,kelley2010standardizing,kelley2013appdecision,li2022ioslabels,balash2024ioslabels,zhang2024expandablegrid}.
+This work is important for PSI because it shows that meaningful privacy choice depends not only on the existence of information, but on how that information and its associated actions are surfaced.
+Other work has examined adjacent forms of privacy control, such as deletion, opt-out mechanisms, app permissions, IoT privacy preferences, and mismatched privacy expectations, showing that meaningful alternatives are often hard to find, inconsistently labeled, or burdensome to exercise \citep{habib2019optoutchoices,habib2022choiceusability,kelley2013appdecision,rao2016mismatched,emaminaeini2017iotprivacy}.
+More recent analyses have also examined newer coercive models, such as accept-or-pay banners, and policy-facing reports have increasingly framed deceptive design as a consumer-protection and platform-accountability problem \citep{rasaii2023acceptorpay,oecd2022darkcommercial,luguri2021shining}.
 We build on this line of work, but focus on a different unit of analysis: the burden imposed along the pre-choice path before a meaningful non-accepting alternative becomes visible and actionable.